carloslacasa/cyber-ansible/README.md

 How to call the playbook:

-`ansible-playbook -i inventory/on-premise/linux/dev --limit site1_vpn_servers -T 300 ./openvpn_provisioning.yml --tags 2fa,openvpn,install,configuration,services`
+`ansible-playbook -i inventory/on-premise/linux/dev --limit site1_vpn_servers -T 300 ./openvpn_provisioning.yml --tags 2fa,openvpn,install,configuration,services -vault-password-file ./.vault`

 Note that the timeout parameter (`-T`) is quite high due to the time required to run some of the PKI playbooks the first time the playbooks are applied on a system..